johnkennedy-cmyk/firebolt-merge-demo/README.md

    npm run dev
    ```

-**Root Cause:** This issue occurs when Tailwind CSS fails to process properly, usually due to Vite cache conflicts or missing PostCSS configuration.
+**Root Cause:** This issue occurs when Tailwind CSS fails to process properly due to Vite cache conflicts.
+Cache files are now properly excluded from the repository via `.gitignore`, so this should be rare for fresh installations.

 ## 📝 Version History